10 Common Bathroom Design Mistakes and How to Avoid Them

 Your bathroom’s layout is as important of a feature as any when designing the space.
 It’s very easy to create a room in which features hug the walls (i.e. vanity on one wall, shower across from it) with no real character or use of the space’s middle.

-In a smaller bathroom, this layout might work perfectly.
+In a smaller bathroom, these floor plans might work perfectly.
 But, in a larger space, consider dividing the room to make it feel cozier with a small wall in the middle, or even a piece of furniture, like a dressing lounge.

 The floor plan above actually highlights two well-designed bathrooms.
 Most prominent is the master bath.
 Rather than have a large open space, a wall divides the room with “his space” on one and “her space” on the other.
 On the right side of the floor plan excerpt above is the powder room for the home with the toilet tucked away for additional privacy (Plan #106-1274).